Identity theft

 What is identity theft?

-Identity theft happens when someone uses your personal information, like your name, social insurance number, bank account, or credit card number, without your permission.
+Identity theft happens when someone uses your personal information, like your name, date of birth, social insurance number, bank account, or credit card number, without your permission.

-It can be difficult if your identity is stolen.
+A stolen identity can make things very difficult for you.
 For example, you may have trouble getting approval for things like a bank loan, credit card, or mortgage, or even being able to rent an apartment.

 How do they get my information?

-Identity thieves can steal information from your wallet, purse, home, or car.
+Identity thieves might steal information from your wallet, purse, home, or car.
 They might even take bills and bank statements out of your mailbox or your garbage and recycling bins.

 How do identity thieves use my information?